R-Scibor/Bajabongo-Engine/docs/physics.md

 pendingBody.size = {10.0f, 10.0f};
 pendingBody.isStatic = false;
 pendingBody.density = 1.0f;
+pendingBody.isSensor = false; // Set to true for triggers

 // The PhysicsBodyCreationSystem will now automatically create a Box2D body
 // for this entity on its next update.
 The PhysicsSyncSystem will then keep